 Gender and ethnicity totals do not include unknown.
 Denominators include unknown.

-Gender data are global, ethnicity data are US only.
+Gender data is global, ethnicity data is US only.

 In addition to the demographic disclosures provided above, each year we also provide information about equal pay.
 At Microsoft, we are committed to the principle of equal pay for equal work for our employees.
 The following information shows a comparison of the pay of all U.S.-based employees who have the same job title and level.

 Racial and Ethnic Minorities